• 12 Artistic Envelope Ideas

-In a mail art rut?
-The artistic envelope collection showcased in this blog post will inspire you to dazzle someone’s mailbox!
+In a creative rut?
+The mail art ideas showcased in this blog post will inspire you to dazzle someone’s mailbox with innovative lettering, clever illustrations, and pretty postage.

 1. Be Bold with Your Illustrations

-Many artistic envelopes make good use of a dip pen.
-That doesn’t mean, however, that you have to know how to use a dip pen in order to create eye-catching mail art!
-Try experimenting with different lettering styles, graphic elements, and a gel pen.
+Many artistic envelopes make good use of pointed pen calligraphy and lettering.
+That doesn’t mean, however, that you have to know how to wield a pointed pen in order to create eye-catching mail art!
+Try experimenting with different lettering styles, graphic elements, and everyday pens.

 3. Embrace Decoupage

-If you don’t like to draw, there’s another way to grace your envelopes with a dose of creativity: decoupage.
+If you don’t have time to draw, there’s another way to grace your envelopes with a dose of creativity: decoupage.
 This is also a great technique to use if you’re short on time!
-Just cut out your illustrated element, glue it on to the envelope, write out the address, and the envelope is ready.
+Just cut out your illustrated element/s, glue it onto the envelope, write out the address, and the envelope is ready.

 4. Give the Return Address a Chance to Shine